msoygen/jekyll-theme-chirpy/_posts/2021-01-27-happy-game-jam.md

 - Poor diversity on levels.

 Every single level is the same as the others.
-There is only one obstacle which are ramps sprinkled around te level and only pick ups are color plates.
+There is only one obstacle type which is ramp and only pick ups are color plates.

 - Poor and insufficient animations.